epinna/tplmap/README.md

 Tplmap
 ======

-Tplmap automates the detection and exploitation of Server-Side Template Injection (SSTI) vulnerabilities to break-out the sandbox and achieve remote command execution on the remote operating system.
+Tplmap automates the detection and exploitation of Server-Side Template Injection (SSTI) vulnerabilities to break-out the sandbox and achieve remote command execution on the operating system.

 The tool can be used as a testbed to conduct researches on the SSTI vulnerability class and as offensive security tool in penetration test engagements.